Austria is set to begin a pioneering experiment this week - becoming the first country in Europe to make COVID vaccines compulsory for all adults.

-Austrian Chancellor Alexander Schallenberg said it was the only way to get out of a vicious cycle of waves of the virus.
+Introducing plans for mandatory vaccination, Alexander Schallenberg, the then-chancellor of Austria, said it was the only way to avoid fresh waves of the virus.

-Greece will start fining people over the age of 60 who do not get vaccinated.
+Greece is fining people over the age of 60 who refuse to get vaccinated.

 Prime Minister Kyriakos Mitsotakis defended the measure saying the older group represented 90% of deaths due to COVID-19.

-From September, Greece has required that health workers in public and private facilities be vaccinated.
-They have also tightened restrictions on the unvaccinated recently.
+Since last September, Greece has required health workers in public and private facilities to be vaccinated.

-Angela Merkel, who previously said vaccination would not be compulsory, said on Thursday (December 2) that if she were a member of the Bundestag, she would vote in favour of mandatory vaccination.
+Angela Merkel, who previously said vaccination would not be compulsory, said in December that if she were a member of the Bundestag, she would vote in favour of mandatory vaccination.

-Italy announced on January 5 that COVID vaccines would be made mandatory for the over-50s.
+Italy announced on January 5 that COVID vaccines would be made mandatory for people over-50.

-It came amid a record surge in COVID infections at the start of 2022.
+It came amid a record surge in COVID infections at the start of the year.

 Last April, Italy became one of the first countries to mandate vaccination for health professionals in an effort to protect patients.